-This is yet to happen and let’s hope that I would stay alive to report it.
-Anyway, now I am extra careful in riding motorbikes mainly because I either borrow or hire bikes now.
-I am not too sure if I would have the same patience once I mount my own bike will be back after the repairs.
+This is yet to happen and let’s hope that I would stay alive at least till I report it.
+Anyway, I am extra careful in riding motorbikes mainly because I either borrow or hire bikes now.
+I had to sell my last bike for a song and waiting to buy the next iron-horse, this magnificent Bajaj Pulsar 200 NS.
+I am not too sure if I would have the same patience once I mount my own bike though.

 A selection of motorcycle safety URLs (Thanks Sunil Rutnayake for these links and editing my post.)